BlightG/BlightG/README.md

-- 👋 Hi, I’m @BlightG
+- 👋 Hi, I’m Birhane Gulilat
-- 👀 I’m interested in Software Engineering
+- 👀 I’m a Software Developer
-- 🌱 I’m currently learning Python and C
+- 🌱 I’m currently learning Python, C and Javascript
 - 💞️ I’m looking to collaborate on any project involving these languages
-- 📫 How to reach me ...
+- 📫 How to reach me [Linkdin](https://www.linkedin.com/in/birhanegulilat/)

 <!---
 BlightG/BlightG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.